phenaproxima/starshot-prototype/README.md

   * Better handling of files on disk
   * The ability to clone content
   * Comparing different versions of content
+  * Email notifications when a comment is posted
 * Some sample content, so you're not starting from nothing.

 ## How this is different from a distribution